Aiven-Labs/kafka-button-app/README.md

 # Pushing this button does nothing (really)

-A fun interactive web application built with FastAPI that sends user click interactions to Apache Kafka.
+A fun interactive web application built with FastAPI that sends user click interactions to Apache Kafka, and from there to PostgreSQL and/or ClickHouse.

 If you want to play along, instructions are in [summary.md](summary.md).
 The intent is to fold them into this README at a later stage.